harinath31/harinath31/README.md

 - GitHub: https://github.com/harinath31
 - Email: your-email@example.com
 - LinkedIn: (add your LinkedIn URL)
-- Portfolio: (add your LinkedIn URL)
+- Portfolio: (add your portfolio URL)

-To show this on your profile: create a public repository named `harinath31` and add this README.md to the repo root on the default branch.
+To show this on your profile:
+1. Create a public repository named `harinath31`
+2. Add this README.md to the repo root on the default branch (main)
+3. Your profile will render this README automatically